Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - Hildenbrand: Foundations fo Geometric Algebra Computing.
 Uses Gaalop software, together with Steinmetz maintainer of Gaalop.
 - Hildenbrand: The Power of Geometric Algebra Computing.
 More about Gaalop and extensions of CGA into cubic, conic, quantum.

 There are a lot of free pdf articles and websites available.
-Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass, Ian Bell, Lasenby (2 persons) and many others are available.
+Additionally, the articles, books and webpages from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass, Ian Bell, Lasenby (2 persons) and many others are available.
 Main topics are directed to robotics, geometry, physics, biology and other.
 The newer books (after 2001) often include CGA.

 Poster: http://projectivegeometricalgebra.org/confgeomalg.pdf